KuligKamil/kuligkamil.github.io/_posts/2024-02-01-new-opportunity.md

-New year, new role
+# New Year, New Me, New Role

 Dear Boss,

-After 5 long years I am changed team & position.
+After 5 long years I changed team & position.

-From E2E Digital Customer Relationship Advanced & AI in Global Marketing to Advence Analitycs in Finance Intel Operations.
+From E2E Digital Customer Relationship Advanced & AI in Global Marketing to Advance Analitycs in Finance Intel Operations.

 From Fullstack Developer Leader to Machine Learning Engineer.

-Thanks Adam Przadka & Michal Taraszewski for giving me this opportunitie.
+Thank you Adam Przadka & Michal Taraszewski for giving me this opportunity.

-I am grateful for trust in my.
-I will not let you down.
+I am grateful for your trust in me.
+I will not disappoint you.

-I would like to share my challanges on new position.
+I would like to share my challenges on new position.

 responsiblities
-* quide & guard in write clean, quality code
+* quide & guard in writing clean, quality, functional & OOP code with tests
-* support data governence
+* support data governance
-* develop and spread automation & workflow
+* develop & propagate automation & workflow

 toolset:
 * pandas
 * pyspark
 * databricks
 * databricks workflow
 * mlflow
 * pytests for datascience

-git:
+draft: todo in git:
 * convention of "dirty" commit, presents
 * github
   * design flow, dev -> preprod -> prod,